qrtl/mi7-oca/website_form_partner_specific_user_account/readme/DESCRIPTION.md

+This module is intended for use when the “Specific User Account” setting is enabled on a website.

-This module assigns the current website to partners used by website forms and ensures partner lookup and assignment are restricted to that website.
+It assigns the current website to partners used by website forms and ensures partner lookup and assignment are restricted to that website.

-In standard Odoo, partner searches triggered from the website may lead to incorrect assignments.
-For example, the partner assignment does not take the website into account and may assign the wrong partner when “Specific User Account” is enabled, which allows a separate user account to be created for each website even if they share the same email address.
+In standard Odoo, partner resolution from website forms does not consider the current website.
+When “Specific User Account” is enabled, this may result in a partner from another website being assigned if the same email address exists across multiple websites.

 This module addresses this issue.